regulaforensics/perf-tests/docreader/README.md

 ## Tests
-It is better to run tests on different computers with face service
+It is better to run tests on different computers with docreader service

 ### Start configuration